SachinChauhan1302/SachinChauhan1302/README.md

 - 👋 Hi, I’m @SachinChauhan1302
-- 👀 I’m interested in code with music..
+- 👀 I’m interested in video editing , table tennis and food.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning kubernetes...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on technologies related to cloud and devops.
 - 📫 How to reach me ...

 <!---